dgallitelli/IOTStreamMining-TPT/README.md

 By definition of the problem, we can infer that:
 > if the stream contains *n* elements with *m* of them being unique, then the algorithm runs in *O(n)* time and need *O(log(m))* memory.

 Given the pseudo-code above, the algorithm is based on a hash function *h(x)* to represent the incoming example.
-Then, the *position of the least significant 1-bit* (or, the left-most [\*] bit set to 1) is used to update a bitmap representing the "buckets" of the hash function.
+Such hash function maps the example *x* to integers in the range `[0;2*L -1]`, with the outputs being sufficiently uniformly distributed.
+Then, the *position of the least significant 1-bit* (or, the left-most [\*] bit set to 1) is used to update a bitmap representing the "buckets" of the hash function (which has length `L` and initially contains all `0s`).
 Finally, the position *b* of the left-most zero in the bitmap is considered.
 Because it can be stated that, with logarithmic distribution:

 > ![log_pos.png](./images/log_pos.png)